 Although school uniform is not compulsory, it does give children a sense of corporate identity and we encourage the children to wear it.
 The uniform is a purple sweatshirt or cardigan with the school logo and name embroidered on it.
-This is worn with grey trousers or skirts and a white polo shirt.
-In the summer girls are able to wear striped or checked dresses in purple or navy.
+This is worn with grey or black trousers or skirts and a white or deep purple polo shirt.
+In the summer checked dresses in purple or blue may be worn.

 Jeans and dungarees are not considered suitable for school wear.
 Sensible black school shoes should be worn.
 Boots, trainers and high heeled shoes are not suitable for school.
+In summer, sandals that hold feet firmly may be worn.
+They can be black, white or purple.